$k$-torsionfree modules and Frobenius extensions: modules of G-dimension zero

-Conbining Corollary \ref{torsionfree equ II} and Lemma \ref{orthonogal equivalence I}, we have \begin{thm} { }Let $R/S$ be a Frobenius extension and $M$ an $R$-module.
-Then $M$ is an $R$-module of G-dimension zero if and only if $M$ is an $S$-module of G-dimension zero. \end{thm} {\bf Proof.} By Remark \ref{remark of G-dimension}, $M$ is of G-dimension zero as an $R$-module if and only if $M\in{^\bot R}$ and $M$ is $\infty$-torsionfree, which equivalent to $M\in{^\bot S}$ and $M$ is $\infty$-torsionfree as an $S$-module by Corollary \ref{torsionfree equ II} and Lemma \ref{orthonogal equivalence I}, respectively.
-And the last condition equivalent to that $M$ is of G-dimension zero as an $S$-module. $\square$
+Chen proves in \cite{CH} that the total reflexivity of modules is preserved under the totally reflexive extension, where the totally reflexive extension is a generalization of Frobenius extensions.
+Ren and Zhao obtained in \cite{R} and \cite{Z} that the Gorenstein projectivity of modules is preserved under Frobenius extensions by the method of construction of projective coresolution, respectively.
+Combining Corollary \ref{torsionfree equ II} and Lemma \ref{orthonogal equivalence I}, in a completely different way from that in \cite{CH, R} and \cite{Z}, we have the following known result, which is due to \cite[Theorem 3.6]{CH}, \cite[Theorem 2.2]{R} or \cite[Theorem 3.2]{Z}. \begin{thm} { }Let $R/S$ be a Frobenius extension and $M$ an $R$-module.
+Then $M$ is an $R$-module of G-dimension zero if and only if $M$ is an $S$-module of G-dimension zero. \end{thm} {\bf Proof.} By Lemma \ref{lemma of G-dimension zero}, $M$ is of G-dimension zero as an $R$-module if and only if $M\in{^\bot R}$ and $M$ is $\infty$-torsionfree, which equivalent to $M\in{^\bot S}$ and $M$ is $\infty$-torsionfree as an $S$-module by Lemma \ref{orthonogal equivalence I} and Corollary \ref{torsionfree equ II}, respectively.
+And the last conditions equivalent to that $M$ is of G-dimension zero as an $S$-module. $\square$

-Similarly, by Corollary \ref{torsionfree equ I} and Lemma \ref{orthonogal equivalence II}, we have \begin{prop}{ } Let $R/S$ be a Frobenius extension and $M$ an $S$-module.
-Then $M$ is an $S$-module of G-dimension zero if and only if ${R\ot_S}M$ is an $R$-module of G-dimension zero. \end{prop}